-- Financial networks are useful to model the complexity of interactions among banks and other users of the banking system.
-Networks are an effective visual method to model and identify all the connections in the financial system. - Two approaches to financial networks: - A. Prices - B. Balance sheet data - Balance sheet data approach consists on using balance sheet data to construct a network (not necesarily entirely known). - It could be used to analyze or study systemic risk and financial contagion. - Price based networks normally resort to correlations. - Then a filtering technique can be applied.
+- Financial networks are useful to model the complexity of interactions among banks and other participants in the financial system.
+Networks are an effective visual method to model and identify all the connections in the financial system. - Three approaches to build financial networks: - A. Market prices: Resort to correlations, then a filtering technique can be applied. - B. Balance sheet data: Has been used to analyze systemic risk and financial contagion. - c.
+Transactional data: Uses payments data, securities trading, repos, etc.